BossEmma/HTML-TYPING-EFFECT/README.md

   This defines the number at which the count increases by

   ### 4. number-animate-start= "*"
-  This defines the delay in milliseconds between each count
+  This defines the delay in milliseconds between each count-->